MJKWoolnough/python/README.md

 Target as defined in python@3.13.0: https://docs.python.org/release/3.13.0/reference/simple_stmts.html#grammar-token-python-grammar-target

-When in a multiline stucture, the comments are parsed from before and after the Target.
+When in a multiline structure, the comments are parsed from before and after the Target.

 #### func (Target) Format